ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-modjourney.md

 # Modernization journey
 {: #vcscontent-modjourney}

-This is a reference use case on how a classic WebSphere Application Server application is modernized by using {{site.data.keyword.cloud}} Private, IBM Middleware content, {{site.data.keyword.containerlong_notm}}, and VMware vCenter Server on {{site.data.keyword.cloud_notm}}.
+This is a reference use case on how a classic WebSphere Application Server application is modernized by using {{site.data.keyword.cloud}} Private, IBM Middleware content, {{site.data.keyword.containerlong_notm}}, and VMware vCenter Server.

 ## Modernization is more than applications
 {: #vcscontent-modjourney-modernization}